ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 The image is cropped above the horizon and below the car to reduce the amount of information the network is required to learn.
 Next the image is resized to further reduce required processing (code lines 78-82, 124).

-Here is examples of image preprocessing:
+Here are examples of image preprocessing:

 ![alt text][image3]

 #### Prediction of angle stearing for test images

-Here is an predictions of angle stearing by trained model:
+Here are predictions of angle stearing by trained model:

 ![alt text][image6]